guilhermebkel/gbkel-notes/tutorials/creating-an-aws-ec2-with-terraform.md

 	}

 	variable "instance_name" {
-		description = "Nome para a EC2"
-		type        = string
+		description = "The name of the EC2 instance" type        = string
 	}